aaronm70/batMods/readme.md

     whilst the model itself runs in C code, which is implemented via the Odin package.

-  - The model and fitting methods are described in modelMethods.html
+  - The model and fitting methods are described in modelMethods.pdf
     <https://github.com/aaronm70/batMods/blob/master/modelMethods.pdf>

   - This is a work in progress as part of a paper on bat virus dynamics,